Speaking at Conferences

-When offered to provide a talk at this year’s March 2019 Podiatric Surgical Conference, my time slot had not been confirmed until I returned from a long trip abroad, one without internet for most of the time.
+When offered to provide a talk at March’s 2019 Podiatric Surgical Conference my time slot had not been confirmed until I returned from a long trip abroad, one without internet for most of the time.

 Be prepared to edit your talk

-While my talk covered ‘timeline’, which focusing on just this single feature, the opening anecdote and some of the internal content had to be re-jigged rather quickly as I had one week to finalise my content before the conference.
+While my talk covered ‘timeline’, focused on just this single feature, the opening anecdote had to be re-jigged rather quickly with only one week to finalise my content.
 An anecdote can work well but it can crucify your time planning.
 I sneaked in a related introductory comment as a rhetorical statement which fitted the talk’s main theme.

 “No-one in the room would consider not asking a patient how long they had been suffering from a neuroma, and yet when it comes to published papers timeline tends to cover the length of time a study is followed, not how long patients suffered!”

-The anecdotes affected the timing so I had to chop both this and some material out to shave 2 minutes off the final time.
-We have to learn the importance of self-editing and sometimes one has to be ruthless.
-Precise timing is essential and this is something one does not want to do at the last minute.
+The importance of self-editing requires one has to be ruthless.
+Precise timing is essential and not to be left until the last minute.
 You can fiddle with slides but not the narrative.
 Narrative and slides work together so you have to take care.

-Presenting at large conferences is fun especially when you have to meet strict criteria imposed usually by time and even now limited slides.
-Conferences like the Podiatry settings which have two major presentations in the UK as well as smaller conferences in Northern Ireland and Scotland are now wisely suggesting how many slides should be used.
+Presenting at large conferences is fun especially when you have to meet strict criteria imposed by time and number of slides.
+Conferences are now wisely suggesting how many slides should be used to their speakers.

 PowerPoint is both a blessing and a beast with numerous hidden problems.
 For me, this year, the talk was not just about the subject matter.
-There is no doubt I would have liked longer, but as public speakers, we need to fit in and make presentations work to the needs of a larger scheme.
+No doubt I would have liked longer, but as public speakers, we need to fit in and make presentations work as part of the larger scheme.
 We are only part of the entertainment.
 One of my aims with any talk is to entertain as much as to educate.
-That does not mean making an audience laugh
+That does not mean making an audience laugh.

 If speaking is a subject that interests you or a group, do contact me – email@example.com